The Official BBC Children in Need Medley: Music video

 The group perform the Beatles' number one hit, "Hey Jude" and Elbow's "One Day Like This".

-The music video shows the Animated All Star Band meeting and recording the song in a studio, spoofing other charity songs in the style of Band Aid's "Do They Know It's Christmas?", with Big Chris, the character voiced by Kay in Roary the Racing Car, first arranging the recording session and then leading the singing.
+The music video shows various British (and sometimes American) animated television series characters meeting and recording the song in a studio, spoofing other charity songs in the style of Band Aid's "Do They Know It's Christmas?", with Big Chris, the character voiced by Kay in Roary the Racing Car, first arranging the recording session and then leading the singing.

 The music video features over 100 cartoon characters from different production companies.
 Nearly all of the characters with singing parts are voiced by their original UK voice artists including Ringo Starr (who was a member of the Beatles who recorded "Hey Jude", which is sung here) as Thomas the Tank Engine.
 Most of the contributions are stop motion characters.
-Some 2D animated characters appear on TV screens within the stop motion world "via satellite", including US cartoon characters Shaggy Rogers, Scooby-Doo, and Ben Tennyson.
+Some 2D animated characters appear on TV screens within the stop motion world "via satellite", including American cartoon characters Shaggy Rogers, Scooby-Doo, and Ben Tennyson.
 British cartoon characters Roobarb and Custard, Peppa Pig, George Pig and Muffin the Mule are also included.
-Cartoon characters SpongeBob SquarePants and Angelina Ballerina appear on Big Chris' smartphone during the ending medley.
+SpongeBob SquarePants and Angelina Ballerina appear on Big Chris' smartphone during the ending medley.

 The video opens at night with Big Chris talking to Pat Clifton on the phone, saying he wants to get everyone together for the recording.
 In the morning, Bob the Builder sings The Jacksons' "Can You Feel It", joined by Postman Pat, Fireman Sam, the Teletubbies and other characters.
-Next, Station Officer Steele and other characters, such as Ted Glen, The Koala Brothers, The Wombles, Aloysius Parker, the Little Robots, and the Rubbadubbers, sing Fleetwood Mac’s "Don’t Stop".
-Fifi Forget-Me-Not sings The Pussycat Dolls' "Jai Ho", accompanied by Penny, Wendy, Marsha, Primrose, Big Christine and Nisha Bains, with Nisha's husband, Ajay, joining in, much to the disapproval and annoyance of Sam, Elvis, Steele, Pat, Bob, Big Chris, and Mr. Carburettor.
-Ajay then realises his mistake and joins the men, accompanied by Parker, Virgil Tracy, and Brains, for their new rendition of Chumbawamba's "Tubthumping".
+Next, other characters, such as Station Officer Steele, Ted Glen, the Koala Brothers, The Wombles, Aloysius Parker, the Little Robots, and the Rubbadubbers, sing Fleetwood Mac's "Don't Stop".
+Fifi Forget-Me-Not sings The Pussycat Dolls' "Jai Ho", accompanied by Penny, Wendy, Marsha, Primrose, Big Christine and Nisha Bains, with Nisha's husband Ajay joining in, much to the disapproval and annoyance of Sam, Elvis, Steele, Pat, Bob, Big Chris, and Mr. Carburettor.
+Ajay then realizes his mistake and joins the men, accompanied by Parker, Virgil Tracy, and Brains, for their new rendition of Chumbawamba's "Tubthumping".
 The entire cast then sings a montage of Take That's "Never Forget", with Pingu and the characters of In the Night Garden... joining everyone for the concluding performance of the Beatles' "Hey Jude" and Elbow's "One Day Like This".
 At the end of the video, Chippy Minton appears, only to be informed by Big Chris that they have just finished.